 Payment Plans in Sales Orders

-The implementation is currently based on the latest requirements of German tax law.
+In addition, the implementation is currently based on the latest requirements of German tax law.
 The tax is shown in the prepayment invoice, but this is only due when the payment has been received.
 The tax is then automatically posted when the payment is received.

-For basics on how prepayments work, please refer to this part of the Microsoft documentation.
+For basics on how Prepayments work, please refer to this part of the Microsoft documentation.

-Master data for Prepayment Setup
+Masterdata for Prepayment Setup

-Before starting the master data setup, some basic decisions need to be made.
+Before starting the masterdata setup, some basic decisions need to be made.
 The basic system setup can be used to control whether:

 - the tax shown on the prepayment invoice/credit memo should be posted as unrealized and therefore not yet due,